0skari/Ultimate-Tab_By_BenoitBellegarde-COPY/README.md

 # ***THIS IS A COPY OF THE ULTIMATE-TAB REPOSITORY (as of 31.1.2025) BY [Benoit Bellegarde](https://github.com/BenoitBellegarde/).
 THE [ORIGINAL GITHUB REPO](https://github.com/BenoitBellegarde/UltimateTab) HAS BEEN TAKEN DOWN (presumably due to scraping issues with ultimate-guitar.com).
 I DO NOT OWN THE CODE IN THIS REPOSITORY, AND I DO NOT GIVE ANYONE CONSENT TO DOWNLOAD OR USE THE CODE.
 ANY ACTIVITY, INCLUDING USAGE, RUNNING, OR DOWNLOADING OF THE CODE IN THIS REPOSITORY, IS AT YOUR OWN RISK.***

 Please do not get me or yourself into trouble.
 If Mr. Bellegarde has any objections to me republishing this repository, please contact me directly or open a new [issue](https://github.com/0skari/Ultimate-Tab_By_BenoitBellegarde-COPY/issues).
+If Ultimate Guitar has any objections to me republishing this repository, I, in fact, probably won't give a fuck.
 I hope the original Ultimate-Tab site will be up and running again soon.
 The original repo operates under the [MIT License](https://opensource.org/licenses/MIT).